 Paula M. Lantz, PhD, MS is professor and associate dean for academic affairs at the Gerald R. Ford School of Public Policy and professor of health management and policy in the School of Public Health at the University of Michigan.
 As a social demographer/epidemiologist, Dr. Lantz’s research focuses on public health policy and upstream social policies that address population health issues and health disparities.
 Current research projects focus on policy issues related to clinical preventive services, and the potential for social impact bonds/Pay for Success projects to address social determinants of health and reduce health care costs in Medicaid populations.
 Dr. Lantz is an elected member of the National Academy of Medicine.

-Financing, Implementation & Policy Models"Pay for Success" Financing and Home-Based Multicomponent Childhood Asthma Interventions: Modeling Results From the Detroit Medicaid Population
+Financing, Implementation & Policy Models"Pay for Success" Financing of Home-Based Childhood Asthma Interventions: Modeling Results From the Detroit Medicaid Population

 What kind of cost savings could be achieved if a "Pay for Success" (PFS) financing model were applied to a home-based, multi-component asthma intervention among low-income children on Medicaid in Detroit?
 The University of Michigan Research Hub team found that the economics of a PFS intervention are most viable if it targets children who have already experienced an expensive episode of asthma-related care.

 Financing, Implementation & Policy ModelsThe Role of Pay for Success in Building a Culture of Health“Pay for Success” is a public/private partnership approach to financing proven prevention interventions that help the public sector save money or achieve greater value for an investment.
 This project will explore the potential for and best practices by which Pay for Success initiatives (also known as social impact bonds) can address the social determinants of health and reduce public expenditures on health/social services.